What is Art Therapy?

 Click here to learn more about how art therapy differs from art in therapy.

-Want to learn more about my holistic integration of psychotherapy, embodied healing practices, and art therapy offered at HeARTS for Hope Therapy?
+Want to learn more about our holistic integration of psychotherapy, embodied healing practices, and art therapy offered at HeARTS for Hope Therapy?

 Let’s chat!